ServerDeveloper9447/shot-on-iphone/Readme.md

 ---

 ## Disclaimer
 None of the videos are owned by me.
-This package just fetched the videos from **[shot-on-iphone.studio]**.
+This package just fetches the videos from **[shot-on-iphone.studio]**.
 All credit goes to them.

 ---